 2006 Spring Program on Astrostatistics

 Historically, astronomy has served as fertile ground for stimulating the growth of new statistical and mathematical methodologies.
 Conversely, coping with the current and future needs of astronomy missions requires concerted efforts by cross-disciplinary collaborations involving astronomers, computer scientists, mathematicians and statisticians.
-This semester-long program at SAMSI will provide a single geographical location - a crossroads - where researchers at the interface between statistics, applied mathematics, astronomy, and particle physics can congregate and initiate lasting collaborations.
-Possible details of the research activities are given below under Working Groups.
+This semester-long program at SAMSI provided a single geographical location - a crossroads - where researchers at the interface between statistics, applied mathematics, astronomy, and particle physics can congregate and initiate lasting collaborations.
 Many of the research and educational activities will be joint with the Center for Astrostatistics at Penn State University.

 Program Leaders: G. J. Babu (Penn State) - Chair, Eric Feigelson (Penn State), Tom Loredo (Cornell University), Donald Richards (Penn State), Alanna Connors (Eureka Scientific), and Larry Wasserman (Carnegie-Mellon University).
 Jim Berger (SAMSI) is Directorate Liaison, and Peter Bickel (Berkeley) is National Advisory Committee Liaison.